GRACE ANDERSON (She/Her)

-Grace Anderson is the director of the PGM ONE summit.
+Grace is the Director of Operations and Strategic Partnerships for the PGM ONE Summit.
 Prior to her current role at PGM ONE, she managed the Sierra Club’s national Inspiring Connections Outdoors program.
 In addition to her work with PGM ONE, she leads outdoor courses for NOLS, GirlVentures and Balanced Rock Grace is deeply committed to sharing her skills, resources and time outside with other people of color in the outdoors.